build-server-protocol/build-server-protocol/docs/bsp.md

     * The id.uri is used if None. */
   def displayName: Option[String]

+  /** The type of build target.
+Useful for an IDE to show
+    * targets with different kinds in the UI. */ def kind: Int

   /** The capabilities of this build target. */ def capabilities: BuildTargetCapabilities